 We came together in order to help turn a new leaf.
 We see a concerted effort, over the years, to distort our agriculture to such an extent that today, our very survival as a free and independent people crucially depend on how fast we are able to apply the breaks, and to rather urgently promote policies that focus on food for people, and value our local food providers, the arduous role of the resilient small family farm for thousands of years.
 We need to resist imperialist policies such as the Structural Adjustment Programmes of the World Bank and the IMF which rolled away 30 years of gains towards food sovereignty in the 1970s and 80s.
 Those African countries that graduated from the SAP were subsequently slammed with HIPIC.
 In all these years, the imperialist countries fortified their agricultural production with heavy government subsidies, as Africa saw the imposition of stringent conditionality removing all government subsidies on our own agriculture.
 The effect has been a destruction of our local food production capacity and a dependence on corporations for our daily food needs.
 This has had a devastating effect on Africa’s agriculture, and our ability to feed ourselves.

 We believe that a proper analysis of the food crisis is a matter that cannot be left with trade negotiators, investment experts, or agricultural engineers.
 It is essentially a matter of political economy.
 As Jean Ziegler succinctly puts it, “Every child who dies of hunger in today’s world has been murdered.”
-Our Food Under Our Control! is determined to make sure that such a crime becomes impossible in Ghana.
+Food Sovereignty Ghana is determined to make sure that such a crime becomes impossible in Ghana.
 Our number one mission is to switch the language from food security to food sovereignty as the goal, to repeat the words food sovereignty at every opportunity and say we don’t want food security, that can still be dependence, we want food sovereignty, we need food sovereignty.
 This is not the same as “food security”.
 A country can have food security through food imports.
 Dependence on food imports is precarious and prone to multiple risks — from price risks, to supply risks, to conditionality risks (policy conditions that come with food imports).
 Food sovereignty, on the other hand, implies ensuring domestic production and supply of food.
 It means that the nationals of the country (or at the very least nationals within the region) must primarily be responsible for ensuring that the nation and the region are first and foremost dependent on their own efforts and resources to grow their basic foods.

 Aims and objectives: